 Portfolio & Transparency

-For starters, none of these commitments will generate any personal financial gain for me.
-Almost all have been grants to non-profits.
+For starters, none of my commitments will generate any personal financial gain for me.
+Almost all are grants to non-profits.
 A few (noted below) produce fees, or could potentially produce a financial gain — all of which goes to the 501(3)c edu21c.
 I’m fully retired from my venture fund, and have no economic interests in current funds or investments.
 In terms of net worth, here’s some perspective.
 If people like Bill Gates or Mark Zuckerberg are the Empire State Building, I’m less than a twelve-inch ruler.
-So I have to be judicious in what I support, and wish I could do more.
+So I have to be judicious in what I support, and just wish I could do more.

 Most of my commitments are focused on initiatives involving K-12 students.
 I recognize the vital importance of pre-K, but there’s only so much I can take on.
-It’s quite challenging to change higher education, so I make very limited commitments there — usually to alternatives to traditional higher education.
-Across K12 schools, my grants have been almost entirely focused (in number and magnitude) on organizations that help our public schools.
+It’s quite challenging to change higher education, so I make limited commitments there — usually to alternatives to traditional higher education.
+Across K12 schools, my grants have been focused (in number and magnitude) almost entirely on organizations helping our public schools.
 My priority is helping all kids and schools, not shifting the balance of kids from one type of school to another.
-I see about the same proportion of great/good/ok/bad schools across all school types, although there are vast differences in the amount of funding going to schools across our country.

-In the world of film, I organized, funded and helped produce a feature-length documentary Most Likely To Succeed.
-This film was directed by Greg Whiteley and many have told me it’s the best film ever done on the topic of education.
-I’ve also been the executive producer of several other films on education and youth leadership, including A Most Beautiful Thing, College Behind Bars, She Started It, The Hunting Ground, CodeGirl, They Call Us Monsters, School in the Cloud, and The Bad Kids.
+In the world of film, I organized, funded and helped produce a feature-length documentary Most Likely To Succeed, directed by the remarkable Greg Whiteley.
+Many believe it’s the best film ever done on the topic of education.
+I’ve also been the executive producer of other films on education and youth leadership, including A Most Beautiful Thing, College Behind Bars, She Started It, The Hunting Ground, CodeGirl, They Call Us Monsters, School in the Cloud, and The Bad Kids.